CoolidgeCornerSchool/helperbees/faq.md

 ## Frequently Asked Questions (FAQ)

 #### Is the Helper Bees website done?

 We are in pilot mode.
 We are asking a few parents to test out the site.
 The student volunteers are real.
 Anyone can request their help.
-We are testing to see if and how parents and kids will respond to Helper Bees! the service.
+We are testing to see if and how parents and kids will respond to Helper Bees!

 #### How does it work?

-Students volunteers list the the jobs they will do.
+Students volunteers list the jobs they will do.
 People seeking help choose a job offered by a student.
 They donate $10.
 Students and their parents will work with them to get the job done.

 #### Where will my $10 donation go?

 Your $10 donation will go toward the Coolidge Corner 8th grade PTO.
-The money raised will go toward 8th grade activities like the school play or aThompson Island trip.
+The money raised will go toward 8th grade activities like the school play or a Thompson Island trip.

 Students are volunteering their time.